 Details

-Parametric linear models used for splitting are indexed by parameter hcut corresponding to the following geometric regions:
+Parametric models used for splitting are indexed by hcut corresponding to the following geometric regions:

 1. hcut=1 (hyperplane) linear model using all variables.